telerik/kendo-ui-core/docs/framework/datasource/crud.md

 ### Update (Remote)

-The `update` service expects the edited data items and should return the same items as a confirmation of the successful save operation.
+The `update` service expects the edited data items and should return the same items (including all data fields) as a confirmation of the successful save operation.
 An empty response is also treated as a valid success response.

 ###### Example